 Boris Pash (1900 - 1995) was a United States military intelligence officer who commanded the Alsos Mission during World War II.

-Pash was called to active duty with the Army in 1940, and became chief of counter-intelligence at the Ninth Corps headquarters at the Presidio in San Francisco.
-When the United States entered World War II in 1941, Pash was tasked with investigating security breaches at the Manhattan Project's Berkeley Radiation Laboratory, where American officials suspected Soviet spies of stealing secret atomic research information.
+Pash was called to active duty with the Army in 1940, and became chief of counter-intelligence at the Ninth Corps headquarters at the Presidio in San Francisco two years later.
+After the United States entered World War II in 1941, Pash was tasked with investigating security breaches at the Manhattan Project's Berkeley Radiation Laboratory, where American officials suspected Soviet spies of stealing secret atomic research information.

 Pash was soon summoned to Washington by Major General Leslie Groves, who placed him in charge of organizing and directing the Alsos Mission as a military-scientific force to investigate Nazi Germany's atomic program.
 Pash was appointed military commander of Alsos, while Dr. Samuel A. Goudsmit was named chief of the unit's scientific team.